jdeck88/dff/scripts/README.md

+Scripts directory contains node scripts for working with the DFF database and LL and Square.

 This directory requires installation of .env file defining variable values
-Scripts:

-server.js -- server script that gives us the ability to modify inventory items
+`server.js` -- server script that we run on biscicol.org server using pm2 to control job.
+This is the API service for modifying the database for updating inventory items

-exportPricelist.js -- create a spreadsheet
+`exportPricelistForLL.js` -- create a spreadsheet that i can use to import to LL.
+This script reads the database and then creates a spreadsheet that we can bulk import to LL.
+Doing this will update all inventory.
+If there are any new products they will be inserted into LL.
+Run the `populateIdentifiersFromLL.js` script after this script.

+`exportPricelistForViewing.js` -- create a spreadsheet that we is written to the docs directory.
+This spreadsheet is the viewable pricelist for all to see retail prices.
+Purpose is to run this once per week and we can make this available for people to download.

-product_download.js -- connects to Local Line and downloads "Local Line Product ID", "Package ID" and "internal ID".
-Populates a table called localline which we can map to these identifiers into the pricelist table
+`populateIdentifiersFromLL.js` -- connects to Local Line and downloads the "Local Line Product ID", "Package ID" and "internal ID".
+Populates a table called localline in back-end database.
+This then uses the "internal ID" to update the localline product identifiers in the pricelist table.

-utilities.js -- utilities for connecting to database, etc.. copied from ffcsa_scripts/localline
+`utilities.js` -- utilities for connecting to database, etc.. copied from ffcsa_scripts/localline

-createUser.js -- run one time to create a user and hash in database that has access
+`createUser.js` -- run to create a user and hash in database that has access